microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/configurewebhooks.md

 1. From your repository in GitLabb, click ```Settings```, ```Integrations```.
 2. Enter the URL: ```JENKINS_URL/git/notifyCommit?url=GITHUB_URL```, replacing ```JENKINS_URL``` with the base URL of your Jenkins deployment and ```GITHUB_URL``` with the URL of the GitHub repository.
 For example, ```http://jenkins.1.2.3.4.nip.io/git/notifyCommit?url=https://gitlab.mycompany.com/microclimate-demo/node.git```.
 3. From the list of trigger events that are displayed, select ```Push events``` and ```Merge Request event```.
 4. Uncheck the ```Enable SSL Verification``` check box unless you have taken actions to enable SSL verification to work successfully.
-See [known issues](./knownissues) for more details.
+See [Troubleshooting](./troubleshooting) for more details.
 5. Click ```Add webhook```.

 To edit a webhook, perhaps to add additional triggers: